-Sustainable Development is at the heart of planning, and should be a 'golden thread' running through all planning documents.
-Sustainable Development is also at the heart of the community aspirations in Acomb.
+The achievement of sustainable development is at the heart of planning, and should be a 'golden thread' running through all planning decisions and planning policy documents.
+The desire for development to be sustainable is also at the heart of community aspirations in Acomb.

-The NPPF states that Neighbourhood Plans should: "provide a practical framework within which decisions on planning applications can be made with a high degree of predictability and efficiency".
-The NPPF also advises that local plans should give "a clear indication of how a decision maker should react to a development proposal"1.
+The NPPF (2012) states that Neighbourhood Plans should: "provide a practical framework within which decisions on planning applications can be made with a high degree of predictability and efficiency".
+The NPPF also advises that policies in local plans should give "a clear indication of how a decision maker should react to a development proposal".

-This Plan seeks to give clarity to developers and to the local community, about what kind of development will be supported in the Plan area, and important considerations that must be taken into account when determining applications.
+The Plan seeks to give clarity to developers, and to the local community, about what kind of development will be supported in the Neighbourhood Area; and identifies important considerations, defined in the form of land-use planning policies, that must be taken into account when decisions are made on planning applications.